JonMartinson/ecology_DFE/README.md

 1. Clone or download the repository to your local machine.
 2. If you are using R studio, open the R project file, `DFE_analyses.Rproj`.
 This will set up your working directories correctly, so there's no need to change them manually.
 3. Unzip the `all.poolcount.zip` file in the `data` folder to access the data required for calculating gene fitnesses.

+## Fitness calculation
+To genenerate fitnesses from the all.poolcount file (an output of the Feba pipeline described here http://mbio.asm.org/content/6/3/e00306-15.full), run the mult_t0_pipeline.R script located within the scripts_2023/pipeline folder.

 ---